 3-C Process / Federal Planning Factors

 Per federal regulations, the regional transportation planning process “shall provide for the establishment and use of a performance-based approach to transportation decision making.”
 Further, “each metropolitan planning organization shall establish performance targets that address . . . performance measures . . . to use in tracking progress toward attainment of critical outcomes.”
+Chapter 5 of the current long-range transportation plan provides an overview of the performance-based approach and a regional system performance report with adopted performance measures and targets.

 Regional Transportation Planning Documents